TD4B/Sploitly/readme.md

 ```
 Requirements ->
-Nikto, you should be running this from Kali Linux.
+Nikto & enum4linux... you should be running this from Kali Linux!
 Install ->
 git clone https://github.com/TD4B/Sploitly
 cd /Sploitly